-This thematic review was developed with the particular encouragement of Stephen Hughes and Patrick Martin of TICCIH, and Susan Ross was generous in commenting on draft versions.
-Eusebi Casanelles helped arrange the conference which concluded the project at the Agbar Museu de les Aigues whose director, Sònia Hernández, was instrumental in making it a success.
+This thematic review was developed with the particular encouragement of Stephen Hughes and Patrick Martin of TICCIH, and Susan Ross and Dennis de Witt have been generous in commenting on draft versions.
+Eusebi Casanelles helped arrange the conference which concluded the project at the Museu Agbar de les Aigues whose director, Sònia Hernández, was instrumental in making it a success.